 Scutes are the tough scales that cover a tortoise’s shell, resembling a selection of plates on the back of the carapace.
-The purpose of scutes is to ensure that a tortoise’s shell is sturdy enough to offer appropriate protection from predators and extreme weather.
+The purpose of scutes is to ensure the tortoise’s shell is sturdy enough to offer protection from predators and extreme weather.

 A tortoise won’t shed and regrow scutes.
 Once they emerge, the tortoise retains the same scutes for life.
 These scutes may grow scuffed as the tortoise ages, usually due to the tortoise burrowing and climbing, but shouldn’t peel off.

 The shell has a layer of skin called the epithelium.
-The epithelium produces the keratin that makes up a tortoise’s shell, providing its toughness and durability.
+The epithelium produces the keratin that gives a tortoise’s shell its toughness and durability.

 Keratin is the same material as human hair and fingernails.
 Biopolymers and Their Industrial Applications stated there are 2 forms of keratin: α-keratin and β-keratin.

 β-keratin is the harder-wearing variety, making up the bulk of the shell, although softer α-keratin is found at the hinge on the tortoise’s side where the carapace and plastron meet.

 While the scutes on a tortoise’s shell are hard, they’re not invulnerable.
 The scutes can crack and break, which allows bacteria to enter the tortoise’s body.

 What are the Rings Inside a Tortoise’s Scutes?